BertrandHustle/trebekbot/README.md

   - added /current_question

 Bugs:
-  - added retry for /whatis on 500 timeout errors (to be tested)
+  - added retry for 500 timeout errors (to be tested)
+  - nope bug is fixed

 version 0.7.0 changelog (8-22-19):